Frequently asked questions

 Does TransLink have access to my personal information?

-To protect student privacy, SFU do not disclose personally identifiable information to TransLink when your eligibility information is uploaded to TransLink.
+To protect student privacy, SFU does not disclose personally identifiable information when uploading students' eligibility information to TransLink.
 No personally identifiable information is transferred when you link a Compass Card to your U-Pass BC account, or when you request your U-Pass BC for the current or next month.

 SFU provides TransLink with anonymous data in the form of unique identifiers that indicate which student accounts are eligible for U-Pass BC each month.
 SFU also provides TransLink with a portion of your student number so that fare inspectors can match your student ID to the pass on a given Compass Card.
 All transmissions are encrypted.